aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from`: participant of the channel that posts the closing transaction
-- `payload`: transaction proving that the proof of inclusion is part of the channel
+- `payload`: empty or a transaction proving that the proof of inclusion is part of the channel
 - `poi`: proof of inclusion
 - `ttl`
 - `nonce`: taken from the `from`'s account